 Pregnancy BASICS has been designed to work across a range of services and practitioners, including:

-Whether you have 10 minutes or 60, the tool offers a way to gently observe, open up conversation, and build a clearer picture of the parent–fetal relationship.
+Whether you have 10 minutes or 60, the tool offers a way to gently observe, open up conversations, and build a clearer picture of the parent–fetal relationship.

 Unlike many tools designed to support postnatal assessments, this tool recognises that bonding begins long before birth and is specifically designed for use during this critical period before birth.